microsoft/ignite25-LAB545-create-and-manage-sensitive-information-types-and-labels/lab/instructions/Lab-information-protection.md

 1. On the confirmation page, select **Done**.

 You've successfully configured an auto-apply policy for project data.
 Any content containing Contoso project codes is automatically labeled with the Project data sensitivity label.

+## Lab 1 complete

+In this lab, you created and tested a custom sensitive information type, built sensitivity labels, and published them so they could be applied across Microsoft 365.
+You also configured an auto-apply policy that detects Contoso project codes and automatically labels the content.
+With these protections in place, sensitive project data is classified and marked before it can surface in Copilot or other Microsoft 365 apps.

+If you’d like to extend this scenario, continue to the bonus task to see how you can use a Data Loss Prevention (DLP) policy to further control how labeled project data is shared in Microsoft 365 Copilot.